-The Minister will have regard to the written comments received by the deadline and these will help the Minister decide whether to recommend the proposed Order to the Governor-General.
+The Minister had regard to the written comments received by the deadline and these helped the Minister decide whether to recommend the Order to the Governor-General.

 Background to the process

-The Minister must undertake certain steps as set out in the Act before making a decision on whether to recommend the proposed Order to the Governor-General.
+The Minister had to undertake certain steps as set out in the Act before making her decision on whether to recommend the Order to the Governor-General.

-This includes seeking written public comment on the Explanation Document that explains the proposed Order.
+This included seeking written public comment on the Explanation Document that explained the Order.